mesosphere/dcos-docs-site/pages/services/edge-lb/1.0.0/input-formats/index.md

 # Convert YAML to JSON

-Convert a YAML configuration file to JSON with the command below.
+Convert a YAML configuration file to JSON and output the results to stdout with the command below.

 `dcos edgelb show --convert-to-json=/path/to/yaml`